weibel/MapKitWrapper/README.md

 MapKitWrapper
 =============

-This is a MapKit wrapper for RubyMotion to make make dealing with MapKit less painfull
+This is a MapKit wrapper for RubyMotion.
+It's purpose is to make make dealing with MapKit less painfull

-It is work in progress but has wrappers for the Map Kit Data Types and the Core Location Data Types
+It is work in progress but right now there are wrappers for the Map Kit Data Types and the Core Location Data Types

 ## Example
 ```ruby